- Home

 3. Hot flushes

-A hot flush refers to the sudden ‘creeping’ feeling of heat that spreads upwards throughout the body.
+A hot flush refers to the sudden ‘creeping’ feeling of heat that spreads upwards through the body.
 It can last anywhere from 30 seconds to 10 minutes (with around four minutes being most common) and is sometimes accompanied by flushed skin, sweating, and a rapid heartbeat.

 For example, you could try…

 - Using tips and tricks to stay cool.
-This could include wearing lightweight layers that you can remove quickly, and using sheets and blankets for bedding instead of a duvet.
+This could include wearing lightweight layers that you can remove quickly, or using sheets and blankets for bedding instead of a duvet.
 Fans and cooling face sprays can also help cool you when the heat hits.

 4. Sleep issues

 Nearly half of women report sleep issues related to menopause, with post-menopausal women at a greater risk of sleep disruption.
-And when you’re tired, you can become more prone to other menopause symptoms, such as anxiety, brain fog, and weight gain.
+And when tired, you can become more prone to other menopause symptoms, such as anxiety, brain fog, and weight gain.

 There are various ways that menopause might affect your sleep.
-For example, menopause symptoms such as anxiety, depression, bladder problems, and night sweats can make it more difficult to fall asleep or stay asleep.
+For example, menopause symptoms such as anxiety, depression, bladder problems, and night sweats can make it more difficult to fall or stay asleep.
 Health experts also believe that progesterone decline may cause sleep disturbance because progesterone has a sleep-inducing effect.

 However, many natural remedies and lifestyle changes can help improve your sleep quality.